MicrosoftDocs/learn/learn-pr/wwl-azure/understand-postgresql-query-process/includes/3-understand-explain.md

 Use the EXPLAIN statement to display the execution plan for the query.
 EXPLAIN can be used with any SELECT, INSERT, UPDATE, DELETE, VALUES, EXECUTE, DECLARE, or CREATE TABLE AS statement.

-EXPLAIN displays the execution plan for the query, allowing you to understand how PostgreSQL will execute a statement, including whether indexes are used, how tables are joined, and the notional cost of a query.
+EXPLAIN displays the execution plan for the query, allowing you to understand how PostgreSQL: executes a statement, whether indexes are used, how tables are joined, and the notional cost of a query.

 The syntax for EXPLAIN is: